-Moore College is partnering with Emu Music to offer a music ministry stream within the Advanced Diploma of Bible, Mission and Ministry.
-This diploma is designed for music ministers, for those preparing and leading church services, and in fact, all who serve in music ministry and in either a lay or professional role.
+The music stream within Moore College's Advanced Diploma of Bible, Mission and Ministry is designed for music ministers and for those preparing and leading church services, and in fact, all who serve in music ministry and in either a lay or professional role.
 It will equip you with the biblical, theological and practical skills necessary to establish and maintain a vibrant church music ministry - whatever your context.

-Core units are taught as weekly lectures, full or part-time, day or evening.
-Each music ministry unit is currently offered as a week-long intensive.
+Core units are taught as weekly lectures, full or part-time, day or evening. .
+COURSE STRUCTURE

 Graduates with the Advanced Diploma may be eligible to proceed to the second year of the College’s BD or BTh programs.